 - 1 teaspoon pure vanilla extract

-- Baking Note: Please take note of the preparation methods for the crushed pineapple and grated carrot listed in the ingredient list above before moving forward with preparing the recipe.
+- Baking Note: Please take note of the preparation methods for the crushed pineapple and grated carrot listed in the ingredient list above and note section below before moving forward with this recipe.

-- Prepare the cake: Preheat your oven to 350 Fahrenheit (180C) with a rack in the center position.
-Grease two 8-inch (20cm) cake pans with baking spray and set aside.
+- Prepare the cake: Preheat your oven to 350°F (180°C) with a rack in the center position.
+Grease two 8-inch (20cm) cake pans with baking spray, line with a parchment paper round, and set aside.

 - In a large mixing bowl, combine the sugar and lemon zest.
 Using your fingertips, rub the lemon zest into the sugar until it is moist and fragrant.
-Add the eggs, avocado oil, pineapple, and vanilla extract, and whisk together until smooth and thick.
+Add the eggs, avocado (or vegetable) oil, puréed crushed pineapple, and vanilla extract, and whisk until smooth and thick.

-- Add the dry flour mixture to the wet ingredients in two additions, and combine with a whisk until the flour has just been absorbed.
+- Add the dry flour mixture to the wet ingredients in two additions, and combine with a stiff whisk until the flour has just absorbed and no dry bits are visible.
 Fold in the grated carrot and unsweetened shredded coconut with a spatula, being careful to avoid over mixing.

 - Distribute the batter evenly among the greased cake pans, and smooth the top of the batter with an offset spatula.
 Bake for 32 to 38 minutes, or until the cake is golden brown in color, the sides are just beginning to pull away from the edges of the pan, and a toothpick inserted in center comes out clean.

 - Allow the cakes to cool in the pan on a cooling rack for about 10 minutes.
-Carefully invert the cakes onto the cooling rack, then invert once more so that the top of the cake is facing upward.
+Carefully invert the cakes onto the cooling rack, remove the parchment paper, and invert once more so that the top of each cake layer is facing upward.
 Allow the cake layers to cool completely before frosting. *Note: If preparing the cake layers ahead, allow them to cool completely, then wrap each layer tightly with plastic wrap and refrigerate for up to 2 days or freeze for up to 2 months.

 - Prepare the cream cheese frosting: Place the cream cheese, unsalted butter, salt, vanilla extract, and lemon zest in the bowl of a stand mixer, fitted with a paddle attachment.
 Beat over medium-high speed until smooth and creamy, about 30 second to 1 minute.

 - Assemble the cake: Pick the sturdiest cake layer as the bottom of your cake, and place on a cake stand or cake board.
 Evenly spread cream cheese frosting on top of the first cake layer; then gently place the remaining cake layer on top.
 Spread frosting on the top layer, using a small offset spatula to create little swooshes in the frosting.
-Note: The cream cheese frosting recipe makes enough for you to generously frost the tops, as well as the sides of this cake - I chose to leave the sides of my cake naked (as the cake itself is very moist and can hold up to this).
+Note: The cream cheese frosting recipe makes enough for you to frost the tops, as well as the sides of this cake - you can also choose to leave the sides of my cake naked (as the cake itself is very moist and can hold up to this).

 - Garnish the cake with chopped toasted pecans, as desired.
-Slice with a serrated knife and serve.
-If making ahead, cover and refrigerate for up to 2 days.
+Slice with a sharp knife and serve.
+If prepping ahead (recommended), cover and refrigerate for up to 2 days.
 The cake will be best served within a day or so of baking, but due to its high moisture level, holds up extremely well and still tastes very good up to 3 to 5 days after baking.
 Note: If making ahead, I like to remove the cake from the refrigerator about 30 minutes or so before serving.
-I prefer the texture of the cake and frosting when it has a slight chill.
+I prefer the carrot cake and cream cheese frosting when it has a slight chill.